View Document Text

 https://dlr.sd.gov.

-Finally, LNW Trust Co. owns Laird Norton Wetherby Wealth Management, LLC, an SEC registered investment
+Finally, LNW Trust Co. owns LNW Wealth Management, LLC, an SEC registered investment advisor based in

-advisor based in California that also operates under the trade name of “LNW.”
-Additional information about
+Washington that also operates under the trade name of “LNW.”
+Additional information about LNW Wealth

-LNW Wealth Management, LLC is available on the SEC’s website at: www.adviserinfo.sec.gov.
+Management, LLC is available on the SEC’s website at: www.adviserinfo.sec.gov.
+As noted above, registration

 LNW employees who provide investment advisory services to LNW clients may provide similar services to